 To date, no other lawsuit threats have been filed against other “occupied” newspapers, but the Occupied Chicago Tribune and the Chicago Tribune had a conversation that voluntarily led to the placement of disclaimers on the protesters’ publication, said Siegel.

 Johnson said his goal was to keep the Occupy community informed about the going-ons of the protests.
 When the first issue was distributed to protesters at the general strike, Johnson recalled how a copy of the newspaper was on display at the Marriott Hotel where the Oakland Tribune reporters had their command center.
 He recalled that he had jokingly asked a Tribune reporter on Twitter not to sue him.

 Now, he said, he feels that the cease and desist letter represents “the one percent” trying to scare him through the threat of a lawsuit.

 “We are not intimidated,” Johnson said.
 “Actually, I think they’re just embarrassing themselves.”

 You can see Oakland North’s complete coverage of Occupy Oakland here.

-Updated: Mistakenly identified San Jose Mercury News as San Jose Mercury.
+Updated: We mistakenly identified the San Jose Mercury News as the San Jose Mercury.

 Oakland North is an online news service produced by students at the UC Berkeley Graduate School of Journalism and covering Oakland, California.
 Our goals are to improve local coverage, innovate with digital media, and listen to you–about the issues that concern you and the reporting you’d like to see in your community.
 Please send news tips to: email@example.com.